HomeSpan/HomeSpan/docs/Blinkable.md

 # Creating a Custom Status LED with the Blinkable Interface

-The HomeSpan Status LED conveys information about the device to the user through different blinking patterns.
+The HomeSpan Status LED conveys information about the state of HomeSpan to the user through different blinking patterns.
 The *homeSpan* `setStatusPin()` and `setStatusPixel()` methods allow you to choose, respectively, either a standard LED or a NeoPixel LED as the Status LED.
 However, the Status LED can be set to any object that implements the **Blinkable** interface[^1] using the *homeSpan* method `setStatusDevice(Blinkable *sDev)`, where *sDev* is a Blinkable object.

 To create your own Blinkable object, start by creating a child class derived from **Blinkable**.
 Next, add a constructor that defines the pins and performs any initializations if needed.
-Finally, define the following methods that **Blinkable** calls to blink the device:
+Finally, define the following *required* methods that **Blinkable** calls to blink the device:

 * `void on()` - turns on the device (e.g. causes an LED to light)
 * `void off()` - turns off the device (e.g. causes an LED to go dark)
-* `virtual getPin()` - returns the pin number of the device (any number is fine; does not have to be an actual ESP32 pin)
+* `int getPin()` - returns the pin number of the device (any number is fine; does not have to be an actual ESP32 pin)

 For example, the following defines a Blinkable object for an inverted LED that turns *on* when an ESP32 pin is LOW, and turns *off* when the ESP32 pin is HIGH: